jaguar-person/code-test/README.md

 ## Submitting the Test

 The easiest way for all involved to review this test is via GitHub.
-We request that you Fork this project and then perform the "task" on your fork as a public repsoitory.
-Once completed please submit a link back to us on email.
-Any notes on your strategy or improvements should be added to the repository in a NOTES.md
+We request that you Fork this project and then perform the "task" on your fork as a private repsoitory.
+Once completed please privide access to your fork to @albanh, @alexbirtwell and @oddvalue.
+Any notes on your strategy or improvements should be added to the repository in a NOTES.md or replace the content of this readme.